Are you looking for the most accurate Bible translation but the overwhelm of all the different translations and choices is leaving you confused?

 Let’s start with taking a look at the best word-for-word translations of the Bible.

 1. Interlinear Bible

-If you are really wanting to stay as close and as accurate to the Greek or Hebrew text of the Bible as possible, I would highly recommend checking out an Interlinear Bible.
+So, if you are wanting to stay as close and accurate to the Greek or Hebrew translation of the Bible as possible, I would highly recommend checking out a Greek interlinear Bible.